RappelBerryPi/Rexx-Panel-Display-Resources/README.md

 ## Note about calling concat
 The parameters don't actually need quotes, I chose to add them to let you know how to run it if you feel the need to have quotes.

+## COBOL program.
+There's not a lot on executing panels with COBOL and for good reason.
+It's so much easier to use REXX.
+However, I got curious and dove deep into figuring it out.
+This is the simplist I could make a COBOL program to do exactly what the REXX program does.